Farm and Equine Businesses: Covid-19 Planning Points

 Increased gifts and loans

-With the coronavirus pandemic resulting in a lot of intergenerational gifts and loans, questions must be asked over the correct recording and the appropriate tax treatment.
+With the coronavirus pandemic resulting in a lot of intergenerational gifts and loans, questions must be asked about the correct recording and the appropriate tax treatment.

 There can be confusion as to whether a ‘gift was a loan’ and such misunderstandings can have different inheritance tax (IHT) treatment and, of course, different understandings between family members as to loans and gifts for the ultimate share of the estate.
 This is particularly important in farming situations where the family members are known to enter into disputes as shown by Guest v Guest EWCA Civ 387.